OpenLineage/docs/docs/client/python.md

 - api_key - string setting the Authentication HTTP header as the Bearer. (required if `api_key` is set)

 ##### Kafka

+Kafka transport requires `confluent-kafka` package to be additionally installed.
+It can be installed also by specifying kafka client extension: `pip install openlineage-client[kafka]`

 - type - string (required)
 - config - string containing a Kafka producer config (required)
 - topic - string specifying the topic (required)